The LIFE Icewater project

 Tjörnin and Vatnsmýri

 As part of the LIFE Icewater project, Reykjavík City received over 150 million króna in funding to improve water quality in Vatnsmýri and Tjörnin.
 The project's goal is to assess the area's chemical conditions and identify sources of pollution.
-Based on this information, steps will be planned to reduce pollution and prevent further contamination despite planned development in the area.
+Based on this information, steps will be taken to reduce pollution and prevent further contamination alongside planned development in the area.

 Project priorities